SelfKey Price Tops $0.0050 on Major Exchanges (KEY)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-SelfKey’s launch date was January 11th, 2018.
+SelfKey was first traded on January 11th, 2018.
 SelfKey’s total supply is 5,999,999,954 tokens.
+SelfKey’s official website is selfkey.org.
 SelfKey’s official Twitter account is @selfkey and its Facebook page is accessible here.
 The Reddit community for SelfKey is https://reddit.com/r/selfkey and the currency’s Github account can be viewed here.
-SelfKey’s official website is selfkey.org.
 SelfKey’s official message board is medium.com/selfkey.

-It is usually not currently possible to buy alternative cryptocurrencies such as SelfKey directly using US dollars.
-Investors seeking to trade SelfKey should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SelfKey using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as SelfKey directly using US dollars.
+Investors seeking to trade SelfKey should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SelfKey using one of the aforementioned exchanges.

 Receive News & Updates for SelfKey Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SelfKey and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.